kargibora/CS-CLIP/README.md

 ## TODO

-Currently this repo is in WIP and will be updated:
+Currently this repo is in WIP and will be updated for reproducability:
 - [x] Release initial codebase
 - [x] Release pre-trained checkpoints
 - [ ] Release better documentation for dataset installation & pipeline usage